Boykin Spaniel

 Looking for a family dog to add to your brood?
 Boykin Spaniels typically get along well with people, other dogs, cats and children.
 In fact, Boykin Spaniels are great for families with kids.

-Though generally not aggressive, some Boykin Spaniels can be a little testy, but—as with a lot of breeds—this is often because they haven’t been taught boundaries and rules.
-When it comes to biting tendencies, Boykin Spaniels don’t bite any more or less than any other retrieving breed, and they tend not to bite in an aggressive way.
-Some might want to mouth you a little on the arm, but don’t worry, they don’t grip down—it’s just their way of playing.
+Some Boykin Spaniels can be a little testy, but—as with a lot of breeds—this is often because they haven’t been taught boundaries and rules.
+When it comes to biting tendencies, Boykin Spaniels don’t bite any more or less than any other retrieving breed.
+Some might want to mouth you a little on the arm; but don’t worry, they don’t grip down—it’s just their way of playing.

 How to Care for a Boykin Spaniel